Colorado Medicare: The Ultimate Guide

 Your Colorado Medicare costs will depend on the type of plan(s) you select.
 If you stick to Original Medicare (Parts A and B), it will be simple.
 Most people will have premium-free Part A, and the Part B standard premium is $135.50 in 2019.
 Your Part D premium can range from as low as $20 to as much as $80, depending on the plan you select.
 Copayments will vary based on the services you require, but you can at least add up your premiums to figure out what you’ll owe on a monthly basis.

 If you decide to enroll in a Colorado Medicare Advantage or Medicare Supplement plan, you’ll have a separate premium.
 These plans have a wide range of costs depending, again, on what you select.
 Some plans actually have $0 premiums, but usually, that means that your deductibles and copayments will be higher. $0 premium plans are a good financial choice if you do not expect to use your plan often because you’ll pay “as you go” instead of paying a monthly fee.
-However, $0 premium plans are not for everybody, so be sure to look into all plan details before making a decision (a licensed agent or benefits advisor can help with this).
+However, $0 premium plans are not for everybody, so be sure to look into all plan details before making a decision (a licensed agent can help with this).

 Yes!
 If you qualify for Medicare but also meet the income limits for Colorado Medicaid, you can benefit from both programs with a dual-eligible special needs plan.
 These plans are a form of Medicare Advantage plan.
 They are usually very comprehensive.